 Her family moved to Southern California when she was 8 years old and by age 12, she was attending a small magnet school in Los Angeles for grades 4 thru 12 alongside a lot of frighteningly big kids.
 Behind a thick curtain of dirty-blonde hair, she dreamed of starting a rock band and being a writer.
 She fell in love with ElfQuest by Wendy and Richard Pini, and wrote her first novel, heavily inspired by The Last Unicorn by Peter S. Beagle.

 She went on to study Creative Writing at U.C.
-Riverside under Susan Straight and spent a fantastic year abroad at The University of London’s King College, during which she hacked off her long hair and started dying it different colors.
+Riverside under author Susan Straight and spent a fantastic year abroad at The University of London, King's College, during which she hacked off her long hair and started dying it different colors.
 Afterward she sang in a short-lived post-hardcore band and wrote From The Ashes (The Fairville Woods #1), a Young Adult vampire novel that very quickly landed her an agent but somehow, unfortunately, not a book deal.

 After Snaith had written several other novels (including an early version of Between The Water & The Woods), the agent vanished into smoke.
 So she began to self-publish.
 She worked in publicity at two independent record labels and started an indie folk band while publishing Through The Eyes (Fairville Woods #2), The Indigo Stone (Fantasy) and In The Drawing (Urban Fantasy) through Amazon—the last one technically through Blue Deco Publishing.